JNRowe/vim-configs/dein.rst

 ``TaQua``
 '''''''''

-    “Colourscheme to fit the light/baby/soft colors of the aqua stuff”
+    “Colour scheme to fit the light/baby/soft colours of the aqua stuff”

 ::